-MMO surveys were conducted on a not-to-interfere basis, which means that the MMOs would not replace required Navy lookouts, would not dictate operational requirements/maneuvers, and would remove themselves from the bridge wing if necessary for the FFG A to accomplish its mission objectives.
-The exceptions would be if a marine mammal was sighted by the MMO within the shut-down zone (200 yards [yds], 183 meters [m]) during MFAS and was not sighted by the lookout, or if the vessel was in danger of striking an animal.
+MMO surveys were conducted on a not-to-interfere basis, which means that the MMOs would not replace required Navy lookouts, would not dictate operational requirements/maneuvers, and would remove themselves from the bridge wing if necessary for DDG A to accomplish its mission objectives.
+The exceptions would be if a marine mammal was sighted by the MMO within the shut-down zone during MFAS (200 yards [yds], 183 meters [m]) and was not sighted by the Navy lookout team, or if the vessel was in danger of striking the marine species.
 In these cases, the MMO would report the sighting to the Navy lookout team for appropriate reporting and action.

-The protocol for data collection was provided by the University of St. Andrews and is included as Enclosure 1.
-This protocol was modified by the MMOs as necessary during the event.
-The MMO survey was conducted on the bridge wings (elevated 35 feet [ft; 10.7 m] above the waterline) and on the flying bridge of FFG A (elevated 45 ft [13.7 m] above the waterline), with one MMO on each wing (called survey MMOs, or SMMOs) and one MMO on the flying bridge to act as a liaison to the forward lookout (called liaison MMO or LMMO).
-The fourth MMO was off effort which allowed for a rest period.
-A rotation schedule was used, such that an MMO would be on effort for an hour on port, an hour as the LMMO on the flying bridge, an hour as an SMMO on starboard, and an off effort hour to rest.
+The initial protocol for data collection was provided by the University of St. Andrews and is included as Appendix A. This protocol was modified by the MMOs during an initial implementation during February 2010 in the Hawaii Range Complex.
+Additional changes were made as necessary during the event.
+The MMO survey on DDG A was conducted on the bridge wings (elevated 60 feet [ft; 20 m] above the waterline), with one MMO on each wing (called survey MMOs, or SMMOs).
+One MMO was stationed on the starboard bridge wing and acted as a liaison to the starboard lookout (called liaison MMO or LMMO).
+The fourth MMO was responsible for acting as a liaison with the port lookout, but also was responsible for recording data (data MMO or DMMO) reported by the two SMMOs and the LMMO.
+A rotation schedule was used, such that an MMO would be on effort for one hour on port, one hour as the LMMO on the flying bridge, one hour as an SMMO on starboard, and one hour as DMMO on port.
 While on effort, MMOs used naked eye and 7 X 50 magnification binoculars to scan the area from dead ahead to just aft of the beam.